stroeer/locator-android/README.md

 # Getting location on Android

 This lib is an easy way to get the location inside Android applications.
-The new thing about it, it either uses Google Play Services (if installed) or Huawei Mobile Services (https://developer.huawei.com/consumer/en/service/hms/locationservice.html).
+The new thing about it, it uses Google Play Services.
-Product flavor implemented in order to separate Location SDKs (Google - Huawei)

 ## Location use cases